flowxo/flowxo-sdk/README.md

       done(null, [Object]);
     }

-The `options` object contains the auth credentials and the input values:
+The `options` object contains the auth credentials and the input values (plus a `scriptStore` function that you'll only need when using `sdk.Utils.polling`):

     {
       credentials: {